iwf-web/docker-nginx/README.md

 ## Links

-The image is built weekly based on the official image `nginx:1.24-alpine` and `nginxinc/nginx-unprivileged:1.24-alpine` for the unprivileged build.
+The image is built weekly based on the official image `openresty:1.25.x.x-alpine-apk`.
+This base image allows having complex rules applied e.g. by Lua in the webserver configuration.
+This is needed to allow pass-thru virus scanning with `clamav-rest`.

 It's available here: https://hub.docker.com/repository/docker/iwfwebsolutions/nginx

-You should always use the tag: `iwfwebsolutions/nginx:1.24-latest`
+You should always use the tag: `iwfwebsolutions/nginx:1.25-latest`

 ## Versions

-The X part of the version number `1.24-X` is always increased when we update the image configuration (e.g. config files).
+The X part of the version number `1.25-X` is always increased when we update the image configuration (e.g. config files).

 It is NOT an indication to the patch level of the base image.
-It's **always** the **latest** nginx image of the supplied version, currently only `1.24`.
+It's **always** the **latest** nginx image of the supplied version, currently only `1.25`.

 See the CHANGELOG to find out the details.